About The Children's Heart Foundation

 The Children's Heart Foundation was founded in 1996 and is the country's leading organization solely dedicated to funding congenital heart defect (CHD) research.

-Our mission is to fund the most promising research to advance the diagnosis, treatment, and prevention of CHDs.
+Our mission is to advance the diagnosis, treatment, and prevention of congenital heart defects by funding the most promising research.

 History of The Children's Heart Foundation